 The graduate certificate program is designed to help health care education faculty members, professional staff, residents, and fellows in the Carver College of Medicine and University of Iowa Hospitals & Clinics find new ways to enhance their scholarship and skills in teaching, curriculum design, and education assessment.
 The Certificate in Medical Education program involves the same courses as the Master in Medical Education (MME); however, it only requires a minimum of 12 s.h. of graduate credit.
 Individuals who complete the certificate and then decide to earn the master's degree may count their certificate coursework toward the MME degree.

-The Certificate in Medical Education requires the following course work.
+The Certificate in Medical Education requires the following coursework.

 |Instructional Design and Technology

 |Clinical Teaching in Medical Education

 |Teaching Methods in Medical Education

-|MED:9703||Educational Research and Evaluation||3|
+Research and Measurement

 |Introduction to Educational Measurement in Medical Education

 |Students choose courses from MME requirements

-Applicants should hold an M.D. degree and must have performed satisfactorily on the Medical College Admission Test (MCAT).
-Basic sciences applicants without an M.D. must hold an equivalent degree and must have performed satisfactorily on an admission test equivalent to the MCAT.
+Applicants should hold an MD degree and must have performed satisfactorily on the Medical College Admission Test (MCAT).
+Basic sciences applicants without an MD must hold an equivalent degree and must have performed satisfactorily on an admission test equivalent to the MCAT.

-Application materials must include an official transcript showing medical course work and medical degree, or equivalent for basic sciences applicants (current and former University of Iowa students do not need to request a UI transcript or transcripts previously submitted to the University); a letter of reference from the applicant's department chair and one additional letter of reference; and a 300–500 word essay describing the applicant's interest in medical education and in the Certificate in Medical Education program.
+Application materials must include an official transcript showing medical coursework and medical degree, or equivalent for basic sciences applicants (current and former University of Iowa students do not need to request a UI transcript or transcripts previously submitted to the university); a letter of reference from the applicant's department chair and one additional letter of reference; and a 300–500 word essay describing the applicant's interest in medical education and in the Certificate in Medical Education program.